rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

    > NOTE: The `import` keyword supports a remote resource.
 For example `import react from "https://cdn.jsdelivr.net/npm/react@19.1.1/cjs/react.production.min.js";`.
 In such case, this step requires extra downloading resource from http/network.
 In this section, let's simply ignore them to keep it simple.

 2. Compile source code into V8 module.
 3. Recursively resolve all static imported dependencies, each dependency is also a module.
-NOTE: dynamic imported modules need to be resolved during evaluating (executing) current module.
+NOTE: dynamic imported modules need to be resolved during evaluating current module.
 4. Instantiate V8 module with a module lookup callback function.
 In this step, all dependencies of current module should be already resolved and ready to use.
-5. Evaluate (execute) V8 module.
+5. Evaluate V8 module.

 When we run `dune run ./index.js` in the terminal.
 All modules is a dependency tree: